IOTechSystems/xrt-examples/DeviceServices/interactive-walkthrough/basic-operations.md

 ## Topics

-In our `device_service.json` file we have configured each topic that XRT will receive it's requests and post it's replies on.
+In our `device_service.json` file we have configured each topic that XRT will receive it's requests, post its replies, post telemetry data and post discovered devices on.
 For more about these topics please see [XRT Device service Topics](https://www.link.to.documentation.about.topics).

+All requests to an XRT Device Service are made through the `RequestTopic` and responses received on the `ReplyTopic` indicating success or failure.
+Readings will also be included in this reply if a reading request was made.

 ## Device Management

-Device management requests will be made on the `RequestTopic` and the response to the request indicating the success of the operation will be received on the `ReplyTopic`.

 ### Remove the device
 Since, with the example, a device has already been added to the device service with a schedule running we will first remove the device to give ourselves a clean slate.